segmentio/segment-docs/src/engage/trait-activation/index.md

 ## Trait Activation setup

-To get started with Trait Activation, you'll need to set up the destination or destination function that you'll use with [Trait Enrichment](/docs/engage/trait-activation/trait-enrichment/) and [ID Sync](/docs/engage/trait-activation/id-sync/).
+To get started with Trait Activation, you'll need to set up the destination that you'll use with [Trait Enrichment](/docs/engage/trait-activation/trait-enrichment/) and [ID Sync](/docs/engage/trait-activation/id-sync/).

-### Set up your destination or destination function
+### Set up your destination

-Select your destination or destination function, view its Segment documentation, then follow the corresponding required setup steps.
+Select your destination, view its Segment documentation, then follow the corresponding required setup steps.

 |-----------------------|---------------|